How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Ticket machine at El Prat Terminal T2

-Don’t forget to purchase your ticket at terminal T2 before entering the train.
+Don’t forget to purchase your ticket at Terminal T2 before entering the train.

-Just follow those yellow lines to get to the train station/ metro station at terminal t2
+Just follow those yellow lines to get to the train station/ metro station at Terminal T2

 Metro Line L9 SUD